Bob Walsh (sports executive): Awards and memberships

-Walsh received the Supreme Soviet Award from the Chairman of the USSR for his humanitarian activities during the Cold War and has been named an "Honorary Citizen of the Republic of Georgia" by former President Eduard Shevardnadze.
+Walsh received the Supreme Soviet Award from the Chairman of the USSR for his humanitarian activities during the Cold War and was named an "Honorary Citizen of the Republic of Georgia" by former President Eduard Shevardnadze.
 He also received the World Affairs Council award in 1990, Washington Man of the Year Award; Marietta College Distinguished Alumnus Award; and the "Abe Lincoln Award" for producing a groundbreaking 24-hour broadcast on "Homosexuality" on ABC Radio.

-He has served as Chairman of the Board of the Russian American Foundation for Economic Cooperation; as a Board Member of the Sugar Ray Robinson Youth Foundation; is Founding Chairman and current member of the Board of One World Now; was a member of the Pasadena Tournament of Roses Committee, and Chairman of the Board of the Seattle Convention and Visitors Bureau.
+He has served as chairman of the board of the Russian American Foundation for Economic Cooperation; as a Board Member of the Sugar Ray Robinson Youth Foundation; is Founding Chairman and current member of the Board of One World Now; was a member of the Pasadena Tournament of Roses Committee, and Chairman of the Board of the Seattle Convention and Visitors Bureau.
 He has been credited with the successful marketing of the "Emerald City" nickname for Seattle.